Canada's Corey Conners 1 back at Valero Texas Open | CBC Sports

 Conners aims to be first Monday qualifier to win on PGA Tour since 2010

-Kim aced the 16th hole at the TPC San Antonio on Friday, and he missed it by inches on the way to a third round 3-under 69.
-He was at 15 under, and Conners, trying to become the first Monday qualifier to win on the PGA Tour since 2010, was a stroke back after shooting a 6-under 66.
+Kim aced the 16th hole at the TPC San Antonio on Friday, and he missed it by inches on the way to a third-round 3-under 69 after opening with consecutive rounds of 66.
+He was at 15 under and Conners, trying to become the first Monday qualifier to win on the PGA Tour since 2010, was a stroke back after shooting a 6-under 66.

-Conners, of Listowel, Ont., would get into the Masters next week with a win at this event.
+"Yeah, I think about yesterday, like I can't believe it, and then it was pretty close today, too," Kim said of the near-ace.
+"I saw that first bounce and then I thought it would go in for sure."

 Scott Brown turned in a second straight 67, and Jhonattan Vegas also shot 67.
 Both were at 11 under with Kyoung-Hoon Lee (69) and four strokes back.